A change in name can be costly to any business.

 Add a tagline for promotional activities if you feel it will assist.
 But leave it out of the brand name, that needs to be succinct.

 Sometimes the packaging will not be big enough to accommodate a tag line.
 However it will help in loads of other marketing avenues.
 Think of it as a support to the main act.
-Ensure the brand name and the tagline sit together without a repetition of words.
+Ensure the brand name and the tagline sit together without a repetition.

 7. Search Engine Optimisation (SEO)